ResilientApp/ContractForge/README.md

 - **AI-Powered Generation**: Uses DeepSeek LLM to understand your requirements and generate appropriate smart contracts
 - **Dark Theme UI**: Beautiful, modern interface that matches your development tools
 - **Modular Architecture**: Clean, maintainable codebase with reusable components
-- **Automatic Fallback**: Graceful fallback to mock generation if API is unavailable
 - **Detailed Contract View**: Comprehensive contract analysis with method explanations
 - **ResilientDB Integration**: Generates contracts in the correct format for ResilientDB